 The headline “Improve Employee Engagement” is everywhere in the business culture.
 Understandably so, because employee engagement is linked to less turnover, higher productivity and ultimately, to increased profitability.
 As a coach, providing your clients with the skills and resources to boost employee engagement will be extremely valuable to them.
 A key way is through authentic appreciation.

 What is Appreciation?

 Simply said, appreciation is taking a moment to focus upon individuals to show that you value the work they do.
+This is one of the keys to improving Employee Engagement.
 People clearly want to be appreciated for their contributions:

 - The level of employees feeling appreciated is one of the core factors Gallup found to significantly impact the degree of employee engagement in organizations